BabyBoChen/Jatatable/README.md

 ```

 ## Devlog

+2022.11.13
+1. Add "unbound" class to th elements can prevent those columns from being unintended auto-sized.

 2022.11.02
 1. Column width can be smaller than its header text when autoColumnWidth is set to false.